nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Phone Number
 3. Email Address

-### 6.2.2.
+### 3.2.2.
 Department

-A department is a group of employees.
+A department is made up of a group of employees.
 A department can have many employees and an employee can be in many departments.

 Every employee in a department must be unique.